Axelph237/Vega-Sector/- pages/Rules/Creating a Character.md

 - `Ingenuity`: How smart, intelligent, or wise a character is
 - `Empathy`: How friendly and how capable a character is of understanding emotions

+## Slots
+A character's level in a given attribute is equivalent to its number of slots in that attribute.
+For example, a character who is level 4 in `Heft`

 ## Backgrounds
 These attributes are largely determined by a character's backgrounds.
 The player's first job is to choose 2 backgrounds for their character.
 They first choose a primary background, then a secondary background.
 A player starts with +2 in all 4 attributes.
 If a character were to ever have negative in an attribute, they must instead subtract that value from another attribute of their choice.